 Annette is a 61-year-old African American woman.
 She is physically active, works full time and has three grown kids.
 She’s also a HealthPartners patient.

-Every year for the past 10 years, her doctor has recommended a colonoscopy to screen for colon cancer.
+Every year since Annette became eligible for screening, her doctor has recommended a colonoscopy to screen for colon cancer.
 And each year, Annette has politely declined.
 She had heard from friends and relatives that colonoscopies (and the preparation for a colonoscopy) can be uncomfortable.
-Besides, Annette was healthy and no one in her family ever had colon cancer or polyps.
+Besides, Annette was healthy, and no one in her family ever had colon cancer or polyps.
 So, did she really need a colonoscopy?

 The truth about colonoscopies

-Taking a screening step: Annette and her at-home FIT test
+Taking a step towards screening: Annette and her at-home FIT test

 When Annette came into the clinic for her annual checkup this year, she again declined a colonoscopy.
 But when her doctor made a follow-up suggestion for a FIT test, which is short for fecal immunochemical test, she agreed to try it.